K-Mo2/Food-Order-App/README.md

 # Note

-This is project was just practice porject, so constructive criticism, advices, suggestions and pull requests are more than welceom.
+This is project was just practice porject, so constructive criticism, advices, suggestions and pull requests are more than welcome.